iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/1D Wave in Infinite Domain.md

 \end{cases}
 $$

-This is in the general cases where, the initial conditions contains both the initial conditions and the derivative information, and in that case that is why we need the above separations for the general case.
+This is in the general cases where, the initial conditions contains both the initial conditions and the derivative information, and in that case, we separate the initial conditions to make the problem easier.

 **Note**: